itachi9604/Bus-Management-Web-layout/README.md

 # Bus-Management-Web-layout
-A simple layout of bus management application onn web.
-It can can be used as a mini project for human coman computer interation as this is also included with the validation using JavaScript.
+A simple layout of bus management application on web.
+It can can be used as a mini project for human computer interation as this is also included with the validation using JavaScript.

+start with HTML file which is page1.html.
+Each file is linked to a CSS file with reference to the page number.
+The username is "smz007" and password is "12345".

+You can make changes according to your knowledge, choice and requirement.